 17.54.100: LANDSCAPING:

-A. After obtaining approval of the recreational vehicle park preliminary site development plans by the Town Governing Body, the applicant shall submit a landscaping plan which includes fencing and planting as part of the final project development plans for final review by the Planning Committee and Town Governing Body, before a permit for construction may be issued.
+A. After obtaining approval of the recreational vehicle park preliminary site development plans by the Town Governing Body, the applicant shall submit a landscaping plan which includes fencing and planting as part of the final project development plans for final review by the Planning Commission and Town Governing Body, before a permit for construction may be issued.

 17.54.110: FIRE EXTINGUISHING REQUIREMENTS